How to Create Facebook Lead Form Ads in 15 Minutes!

 For this blog, we will be using Golf Made Simple to create a Lead Form for a lead generation campaign.
 Golf Made Simple is looking to hire men interested in becoming golf instructors.
 We will need to take into consideration the goals of the client (GMS) and the campaign (leads) to focus on finding the right audience and message.

-Go to Facebook Business manager, Go to business settings, add people, request access to a page.
+Go to the Facebook Business Manager, Go to business settings, add people, request access to a page.
 For ad accounts use business ID Number – request access for ad account, add yourself as admin.
-Here, you can also add the Instagram account.
+Here, you can also add an Instagram account.

 2. Create a Facebook Pixel

 Business Settings – All Tools – Pixels.
 Here, we will create a Facebook Pixel to insert on the company website.
 Go to the Site – add to the header of the site.
 Pixel Code tracks conversations – helpful if you are driving traffic to the page.
 Can check for a code using Google Tags Assistant before inserting the Pixel.

 Next, we will create the Facebook Ad Campaign.
 Go to Ads Manager – Create a Campaign.
 From here you will go about choosing and objective as the type of ad you want to run

 For every Facebook ad you create, Facebook wants to know your objective.
 This will allow Facebook to help you reach your campaign goals effectively.
 For this campaign, lead generation is our objective.
 We want to drive leads from the ad we run using a quick ad confirmation page.